simplito/privmx-bridge-docker/README.md

 Documentation for your PrivMX Bridge API is available at [http://localhost:9111/docs](http://localhost:9111/docs) or [https://bridge.privmx.dev](https://bridge.privmx.dev).

+## Management panel

+Management panel for your PrivMX Bridge is available at [http://localhost:9111/panel](http://localhost:9111/panel).

 ## Generate Key Pair

 To generate a new ECC key pair, run: